redis/redis-om-node/README.md

 await redis.connect()
 ```

 Node Redis is a powerful piece of software with lots and lots of capabilities.
 Its details are *way* beyond the scope of this README.
-But, if your curious—or if you need that power—you can find what all the info in the Node Redis [documentation](https://github.com/redis/node-redis).
+But, if your curious—or if you need that power—you can find all the info in the Node Redis [documentation](https://github.com/redis/node-redis).

-Regardless, once you have a connection to Redis you can use it to execute raw Redis commands:
+Regardless, once you have a connection to Redis you can use it to execute Redis commands:

 ```javascript